Bottr-js/Bottr-Examples/README.md

 # examples
-Examples for the Botkit.js Framework
+Examples for the Pozi Bot Framework